const-ae/glmGamPoi/fork.md

   **warning**: while initial testing shows that the method overall yields highly concordant results w/ the reference overdispersion estimation method, further testing/benchmarking is still ongoing and thus it should be considered to be in an unstable/beta status.

+  **note**: switching to using the NR-based overdispersion estimator causes one (1) test to fail which previously passed:
+  - [`test-overdispersion.R:149:3`](./tests/testthat/test-overdispersion.R#L149): yields a larger than 1e08 (1e10) value for "weird" input

 by default, none of these options are enabled, as an explicit goal is that no changes should affect user outputs after having upgraded unless explicitly desired.

 ## internal changes